Miguel Gonzalez (gonzami05)

 - Height 6' 2", Weight 185 lb.

-Miguel Alfredo González was a member of the Cuban national team from 2009-2011.
+Miguel Alfredo González was a member of the Cuban national team from 2009-2011, then defected to the United States and pitched in the major leagues.

 He was 14-14 with a 4.66 ERA in his first four seasons in Cuba, though 2007-2008.
 The young right-hander then took a big step forward, going 8-4 with a 2.86 ERA.
 He was 4th in the league in innings pitched (126), 4th in strikeouts (101) and was 7th in ERA.
 He was second in ERA on a strong La Habana staff which featured national team members Yulieski González, Jonder Martínez and Yadier Pedroso.
 He was even better in the postseason, winning five games.
 In game five of the Serie Nacional finals, he tossed a 5-hit shutout against Villa Clara to give La Habana its first pennant in three decades.
 He was named postseason MVP.